 IUC methods do not provide protection against STIs.
-Women requesting these methods should be informed about safer sex and that the consistent and correct use of condoms provides an effective means of protecting against STIs including the human immunodeficiency virus (HIV).280 not, should have a risk assessment and an appropriate medical and sexual history taken.71 The minimum tests that in combination constitute an STI check (often called an STI screen) are those for chlamydia, gonorrhoea, syphilis and HIV.^{70,71}
+Women requesting these methods should be informed about safer sex and that the consistent and correct use of condoms provides an effective means of protecting against STIs including the human immunodeficiency virus (HIV).

+Individuals with concerns about STIs, HIV or other blood-borne viruses, whether symptomatic or not, should have a risk assessment and an appropriate medical and sexual history taken.
+The minimum tests that in combination constitute an STI check (often called an STI screen) are those for chlamydia, gonorrhoea, syphilis and HIV.